 Policy areas of intervention

-Support under the Social Investment and Skills window shall facilitate the deployment of projects strengthening the social dimension of the European Union as underscored in the European Pillar of Social Rights.
+Support under the Social Investment and Skills window shall facilitate the deployment of projects strengthening the social dimension of the Union as underscored in the European Pillar of Social Rights.
+The emphasis under this window is to generate a positive social impact.
 In particular, actions under this window shall aim at upwards convergence, reducing inequalities, increasing resilience and inclusiveness through promoting employment including entrepreneurship and self-employment, social enterprises and social economy, social inclusion, improving citizens' health, well-being and overall quality of life boosting education outcomes and skill provisions and supporting a just transition to a low carbon economy.
-Actions shall also aim to increase access to and the availability of microfinance and of finance to social enterprises support financing and investment operations related to social investment, competences and skills and develop and consolidate social investment markets, in the areas referred to in point (d) of Article 7(1) and in line with Article 3(2) (d).
+Actions shall also aim to increase access to and the availability of microfinance and of finance to social enterprises, support financing and investment operations related to social investment, competences and skills and develop and consolidate social investment markets, in the areas referred to in point (d) of Article 7(1) and in line with Article 3(2) (d) of the InvestEU Regulations.
 The window shall facilitate development of skills and key competences, matching, deployment and higher skills utilisation through education, training, including on the job training and related activities.

-The eligible areas for financing and investment operations under the Social Investment and Skills window, listed in Annex II of the InvestEU Regulation notably under point 11.
+The eligible areas for financing and investment operations under the Social Investment and Skills window, are listed in Annex II of the InvestEU Regulation with particular reference to point 11 thereof.
+The eligible areas may be prioritised as described in section 2.3.2.1 of these investment guidelines.

-To ensure flexibility and responsiveness to potential changing market and policy needs, the Commission and the relevant InvestEU governance bodies may prioritise the eligible areas for financing set out in Annex II based on the means described in section 2.3.2.
-Should this prioritisation have implications on the design of general financial products, or thematic financial products or the development of the project pipeline, it will be discussed with the implementing partners and its implications defined in close dialogue with the implementing partners.
-To facilitate and feed this dialogue, the Commission may in particular but not exclusively:

-periodically review the project pipeline provided by implementing partners;

-give guidance on the interpretation of eligibility and prioritization criteria referred to in these guidelines;

-review the performance and scope of the relevant financial products in order to optimize the achievement of the policy priorities referred to in these guidelines.

 The Social Investment and Skills window shall support microfinance and social enterprises.
-The provision of investment tickets of up to EUR 500 000 for social enterprises should in particular be encouraged, while larger tickets to foster their expansion and scaling up of social enterprises [indicatively up to EUR 2 million] should also be targeted.
-Support shall also include measures to promote gender equality, social inclusion, the supply of and demand for skills, education, training and related services including for the development of sustainable infrastructure in urban as well as rural areas.
-The window shall also support social infrastructure (including health and educational infrastructure as well as social and student housing), projects involving social innovation, health, ageing and long-term care, inclusion and accessibility, as well as cultural and creative activities with a social goal.
+In the case of microfinance, a microloan (or microcredit) means a loan of up to EUR 50 000.
+The provision of investment amounts of up to EUR 500 000 for social enterprises shall in particular be encouraged, while larger amounts of up to EUR 2 000 000 shall also be targeted to foster their expansion and scaling up.
+Support shall also include measures to promote gender equality, social inclusion, the supply of and demand for skills, education, training and related services including for the development of sustainable social infrastructure in urban as well as rural areas.
+The window shall also support social infrastructure (including health and educational infrastructure as well as social and student housing), projects involving social innovation, health services, ageing and long-term care, inclusion and accessibility, as well as cultural and creative activities with a social goal.

-The window shall also focus on the provision of sustainable and ethical finance to beneficiaries and individuals facing restrictions or barriers affecting their human rights and fundamental freedoms.
+The window shall also focus on the provision of sustainable and ethical finance to final recipients facing restrictions or barriers affecting their human rights and fundamental freedoms.
 The window shall in particular target projects that involve a reasonable degree of (prospective) financial viability but that are not delivered or not to a sufficient extent by the market due to higher risks, lack of collateral, not achieving optimal scale without public sector support or other market barriers.
-The supported projects shall not crowd out market-based offering of the targeted social services.
+The supported projects shall contribute to crowd-in private investment to satisfy unmet needs.

-Investment and financing operations aim at addressing these barriers and the provision of social infrastructure and connected services may pertain to:
+Financing and investment operations aim at the provision of social infrastructure and connected services that may pertain to: